 Tataki is when something is quickly seared on a hot surface to caramelize the outside but leave the inside raw.
+This cooking method is mainly used for fish, particularly tuna.

 - Fresh Tuna Steaks